Mladen Lorković: Independent State of Croatia

 Heinrich Himmler, leader of the German Schutzstaffel (SS), wanted to form a Croatian Muslim SS division.
 He sent Phleps as his representative to Zagreb to begin formal negotiations with the Croatian government on 18 February 1943.
 He met with German foreign ministry envoy Siegfried Kasche and Mladen Lorković who represented Pavelić.
 Pavelić had already agreed to raise the division but the Waffen SS and Croatian government disagreed on how the division would be recruited and controlled.
 Lorković suggested that it be named "SS Ustaša Division", a Croatian unit raised with SS assistance, with familiar regimental titles such as Bosna, Krajina and Una.
-Pavelić and Kasche were concerned that an exclusively Muslim division might aid a Muslim bid for independence.
+Pavelić and Kasche were concerned that an exclusively Muslim division might aid a Bosnian Muslim bid for independence.
 As a compromise, the word "Croatian" was included in its official title and some Croatian Catholic officers were recruited.
 Himmler and Phleps largely prevailed and created the division as they saw fit causing grave dissatisfaction among the NDH leadership, particularly regarding its ethnic composition.

 On 23 April 1943 Lorković was removed from office after Lorković's cabinet chief, Ivo Kolak, was found guilty of gold smuggling and executed.
 Following his removal, Lorković was named a Minister in Government's Presidency, where he was responsible for relations with the German Army, and become a close associate of General Edmund Glaise von Horstenau.
 During the summer of 1943, he advocated cooperation with the Croatian Peasant Party (HSS) and represented the Ustaše in negotiations with the vice president of the HSS, August Košutić, about forming a coalition government.
 Lorković advocated a stronger government and greater independence in its activity.
 He initiated a new government to be led by himself as a prime minister and not the Poglavnik, but Pavelić named Nikola Mandić as prime minister on 2 September 1942.
 Lorković and some of his associates submitted their resignations, which were not accepted.
 Despite this setback, Lorković, along with Mandić, continued negotiations with HSS throughout September finalising them at the end of the month.

 After the capitulation of Italy on 20 September 1943, Lorković, with Kasche and other high-ranking German officers, discussed the return of territory lost after the Treaty of Rome in April 1941.
 Ultimately, Hitler gave permission for the Independent State of Croatia to annex the territory by "guaranteeing unlimited independence of Croatia, including this Croatian Adriatic coast."